singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - **BigQuery Data Transfer Service** can only transfer data into BigQuery, not out of it
 - You can load data into BigQuery via two options: batch loading (free) and streaming (costly).
 - When using the Cloud Console, files loaded from a local data source cannot exceed 10 MB.
+- BigQuery tables can act as data sink in both batch and streaming mode
 - Wildcard tables - Used if you want to union all similar tables with similar names. ’*’ (e.g. project.dataset.Table*)
 - **Partitioning > Table Sharding**: When you have multiple wildcard tables, best option is to shard it into single partitioned table.
 Time and cost efficient
 - Partitioning: